 You (and Your Money) Have a Voice

 You can choose to invest in whatever you want and wherever your passions lie.
 And the great thing about it is that everyone values something different.
-Invest in stocks that you value.
+With this in mind, it’s important that while investing in stocks, you pick companies that you value.

 For example, Warren Buffett chose to invest in Coca-Cola because drinking Coke made him happy, among other reasons.